Home » Automobile engg » Combustion Chamber: Types of Combustion Chamber and Cylinder Head

 Energy cell Combustion Chamber

 At the time of starting the engine, the narrow opening is kept closed which increases the capacity of the combustion chamber.
 When the engine is started, the narrow opening is opened which connects the major cell with the minor cell.
-When the fuel is injected in the main combustion chamber, some part of it, about 10%, goes in the energy cell also.
+When the fuel is injected into the main combustion chamber, some part of it, about 10%, goes into the energy cell also.

 Bowl-in piston Combustion Chamber

-High compression ratio gives high power to spark-ignition engine, hence there has been a tendency for combustion chamber shapes at T.D.C. to resemble flat discs.
+A high compression ratio gives high power to spark-ignition engine, hence there has been a tendency for combustion chamber shapes at T.D.C. to resemble flat discs.
 Also, very close tolerances have become necessary to ensure that the compression ratios of all cylinders of an engine are identical.
-This has led to the bowl-in piston combustion chamber, as in Rover 2,000, Ford V-four, V-six and Jaguar V12 engines.
+This has led to the bowl-in piston combustion chamber, as in Rover 2,000, Ford V-four, V-six, and Jaguar V12 engines.

 The top surface of the piston is recessed to accommodate the valve faces.
-The spark plug is as close as practicable to the centre to obtain a uniform spread of the combustion flame.
-Obviously, the rate of heat transfer to the piston is greater than with more conventional designs.
+The spark plug is as close as practicable to the center to obtain a uniform spread of the combustion flame.
+The rate of heat transfer to the piston is greater than with more conventional designs.

 That’s it, thanks for reading.
 If you have any questions or doubts about “types of combustion chamber” tell us in the comments.
 If you like this article then please share it.